Skip to main content

 Click Connect

 Click Connect on the app card.
-An authorization window opens where you sign in to the service and grant Rallied.ai access.
-Complete the OAuth flow in the popup, or enter API credentials for integrations that use a credentials form.
+A sign-in window opens.
+Sign in to the service and grant Rallied access, or enter API credentials for integrations that use a credentials form.

 3